0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

 3. We now need to review the transaction on the Ledger
    ![blindsign(2)-transaction.png](blindsign%282%29-transaction.png)

-4. We get a warning on the device since we are using blind signing and therefore need to trust the content of the RPC sent on chain.
+4. Ledger gives a warning on the device because of the blind signing.
+Ledger asks if you trust the content of the RPC sent on chain.
    ![blindsign(3)-warning.png](blindsign%283%29-warning.png)